 Lending a helping hand

 We all need to do something to make a difference.
 Find a cause that is close to your heart.
-You may want to get involved in the protection of wildlife (hence the leopard pic, in case you were wondering), abandoned babies, homeless or drug rehabilitation.
-There are so many.
+You may want to get involved in the protection of wildlife, abandoned babies, homeless or drug rehabilitation.
+Find the one thing that touches your heart.

 Doing something worthwhile is very fulfilling.
 It takes our minds off our own problems and gives us an avenue to release our gifts and talents.
 Again, it must be something that fits in with our desires and doesn’t add stress to our lives.
 Don’t end up burnt out trying to get affirmation of your self-worth through works; do it not only because of a genuine concern, call or desire.
 If you do something because you feel it is your duty, then it will be counterproductive.

-You can make a difference to the world around you with the smallest favors.
+You can make a difference in the world around you with the smallest favors.